JohMast/flowmapper/cran-comments.md

 Compared to the last version we:

--   Addressed Note: found 104 marked UTF-8 strings

--   Added additional checks

--   Added the option to pass data separately as flows and nodes.
+-   Added the option to have a fill-colored legend instead of a monotone legend, with the argument `legend_gradient` .